-Indicator 5 Teachers Threatened With Injury or Physically Attacked by Students
+Teachers Threatened With Injury or Physically Attacked by Students

-In the 2003-04 school year, a greater percentage of public school teachers in city schools than their peers in suburban, town, or rural schools reported being threatened with injury or physically attacked.
+A greater percentage of teachers in city schools than teachers in suburban, town, or rural schools reported being threatened with injury during the 2007-08 school year.

 Students are not the only victims of intimidation or violence in schools.
 Teachers are also subject to threats and physical attacks, and students from their schools sometimes commit these offenses.
 In the Schools and Staffing Survey, teachers were asked whether they had been threatened with injury or physically attacked by a student from their school in the previous 12 months.
-A smaller percentage of teachers, 7 percent, were threatened with injury by a student from their school in the 2003-04 school year than in 1993-94 and 1999-2000 school years, 12 and 9 percent respectively (figure 5.1 and table 5.1).
-A smaller percentage of teachers reported being physically attacked in 2003-04, 3 percent, than in 1993-94, 4 percent (table 5.2).
+During the 2007-08 school year, a smaller percentage of teachers, 7 percent, were threatened with injury by a student from their school than in 1993-94 (12 percent) and 1999-2000 (9 percent), though this percentage was not measurably different from the percentage in 2003-04 (7 percent) (figure 5.1 and table 5.1).
+The percentage of teachers reporting that they had been physically attacked by a student from their school, 4 percent, was not measurably different in 2007-08 than in any previous survey year (table 5.2).

-A greater percentage of teachers in city schools reported being threatened with injury or physically attacked in 2003-04 than teachers in suburban, town, or rural schools (figure 5.2 and tables 5.1 and 5.2).
-For example, in 2003-04, 10 percent of teachers in city schools were threatened with injury by students, compared to 6 percent of teachers in suburban schools, 5 percent of teachers in town schools, and 5 percent of teachers in rural schools.
-Five percent of teachers in city schools were physically attacked by students, compared to 3 percent of teachers in suburban schools, 3 percent of teachers in town schools, and 2 percent of teachers in rural schools.
-A greater percentage of teachers in suburban schools reported being threatened with injury or physically attacked than teachers in rural schools.
+A greater percentage of teachers in city schools than teachers in suburban, town, or rural schools reported being threatened with injury during the 2007-08 school year (figure 5.2 and table 5.1).
+Ten percent of teachers in city schools were threatened with injury by students, compared to 7 percent of teachers in town schools and 6 percent each of teachers in suburban and rural schools.
+A greater percentage of teachers in city schools (5 percent) and suburban schools (4 percent) than teachers in rural schools (3 percent) reported being physically attacked (table 5.2).

-In the 2003-04 school year, teachers' reports of being threatened or physically attacked by students varied according to the level of their school.
-A greater percentage of secondary school teachers, 8 percent, reported being threatened with injury by a student than elementary school teachers, 6 percent (table 5.1).
-However, a greater percentage of elementary school teachers, 4 percent, reported having been physically attacked than secondary school teachers, 2 percent (table 5.2).
-Generally, a greater percentage of elementary and secondary teachers in city schools reported being threatened with injury or physically attacked than elementary or secondary teachers in suburban, town, or rural schools (figure 5.2).
-For example, in the 2003-04 school year, 12 percent of secondary teachers in city schools reported being threatened with injury compared to 7 percent of secondary suburban school teachers, and 6 percent of town and rural secondary school teachers.
+During 2007-08, teachers' reports of being threatened or physically attacked by students varied according to the instructional level of their school.
+A greater percentage of secondary school teachers (8 percent) than elementary school teachers (7 percent) reported being threatened with injury by a student, and this pattern held for teachers in suburban schools as well as for teachers in rural schools (table 5.1 and figure 5.2).
+The apparent difference in the percentage of elementary and secondary teachers in city schools who reported being threatened with injury was not statistically significant.
+However, a greater percentage of elementary school teachers (6 percent) reported having been physically attacked than secondary school teachers (2 percent), and this pattern held true for teachers in city, suburban, town, and rural schools (table 5.2).

-A greater percentage of public than private school teachers reported being threatened with injury (7 vs. 2 percent) or physically attacked (4 vs. 2 percent) by students in school (tables 5.1 and 5.2).
-Among teachers in city schools, generally, there were at least five times as many public school teachers as private school teachers who reported being threatened with injury (12 vs. 2 percent) and at least four times as many public school teachers as private school teachers who reported being threatened (5 vs. 1 percent).
+A greater percentage of public than private school teachers reported being threatened with injury (8 vs. 3 percent) or physically attacked (4 vs. 2 percent) by students during 2007-08 (tables 5.1 and 5.2).
+Among teachers in city schools, there were at least five times as many public school teachers as private school teachers who reported being threatened with injury (12 vs. 2 percent) and at least four times as many public school teachers as private school teachers who reported being physically attacked (6 vs. 1 percent).